 Your photographer will capture your look from every angle, so consider how your hair will appear in various shots.

-- Visibility: Ensure your chosen style doesn’t obscure your face or the intricate details of your dress in profile or back shots.
+- Visibility: Make sure your chosen style doesn’t hide your face or the detailed parts of your dress in profile or back shots.

 - Movement: Discuss with your stylist how your hair might move during different poses.
 During your trial, practice a few movements to see how the hair holds up.
 Remember to consider how your hair contributes to photographic perfection for all your cherished memories.